Coastal motorcycle route ambassador Jayne Tollan guides us through this Breathtaking Road

 Scotland has some of the best kept secrets when it comes to scenery and traffic-free roads, it has everything that any European road trip can offer.
 With its rugged coastline, epic scenery and friendly locals – there’s nowhere else I’d prefer to explore on my bike.

-What hotspots do you recommend along the Coastal Road?
+What hotspots do you recommend along this Scottish coastal motorcycle route?

 The coastal road is packed full of things to see, cracking food and places to stay.
 There’s a wide variety of accommodation available from campsites and caravan parks through to B&Bs and luxury self-catering, so something to suit all tastes and budgets.
 I love to stop off in Glenuig, Roshven or Lochailort and explore what each village has to offer.
 The location of the route also means there are plenty of places to stop safely and take some stunning pictures of the coastline.